 Applying for the diploma

-Applications will soon be open for the 2018 Recanati-Kaplan Centre Postgraduate Diploma in International Wildlife Conservation Practice (academic year 2017-18).
+Applications are now open for the 2018 Recanati-Kaplan Centre Postgraduate Diploma in International Wildlife Conservation Practice (academic year 2017-18).
 The deadline for applications will be Friday 16th June 2017, at 12 noon, UK time.

 We will assess all applicants based on your individual merits and potential shown in your CV, a statement of your career plans and your referees’ statements.
 In order to apply for the diploma, you must have: